MIDS-scaling-up/v2/week04/hw/README.md

 For the Logistic regression model you should be getting circa `0.88` AUC and `0.93` or more for the MLP.

 #### Submission:
 Please submit answers to #2, and a html download of your completed Jupyter notebook.
+You mail mail these to your instructors.